-We use data augmentation and apply random shifts between --5 and +5 pixels to all images so the network becomes invariant on small positional offsets.
-This results in input images of $70\times70$ pixels which conservatively include all emission from the central galaxy of interest.
-All survey galaxies in the set of negative examples are unique, and LRGs used multiple times in the sample of mocks have been rotated by $k\pi/2$ so they appear only once with a given orientation in the set of positive examples.
-This ensures that the network is not sensitive to preferential orientations.
-Other common image augmentation techniques, such as image stretching, normalisation and rescaling \citep[e.g.,][]{petrillo17,petrillo19a} have been discarded as they do not significantly improve the learning process.
+We used data augmentation and applied random shifts between --5 and +5 pixels to all images so the network becomes invariant on small positional offsets.
+This resulted in input images of $70\times70$ pixels which conservatively included all emission from the central galaxy of interest.
+All survey galaxies in the set of negative examples were unique, and LRGs used multiple times in the sample of mocks were rotated by $k\pi/2$ so they appeared only once with a given orientation in the set of positive examples.
+This ensured that the network was not sensitive to preferential orientations.
+Other common image augmentation techniques, such as image stretching, normalization and rescaling \citep[e.g.,][]{petrillo17,petrillo19a} were discarded as they did not significantly improve the learning process.

-The CNN architecture is inspired from LeNet \citep{lecun98} and from the lens modeling CNN of Schuldt et al. (in prep.).
+The CNN architecture was inspired from LeNet \citep{lecun98} and from the lens modeling CNN of Schuldt et al. (in prep.).
 After the $70\times70\times3$ input layer, it contains three convolutional layers with $11\times11$, $7\times7$, and $3\times3$ kernel sizes, and 32, 64, and 128 filters, respectively, followed by three fully connected hidden layers with 2048, 512, and 32 neurons (see Fig.~\ref{fig:archi}).
-ReLU activations act as non-linear transformations between each one of these layers.
+ReLU activations act as nonlinear transformations between each one of these layers.
 Max-pooling layers \citep{ranzato07} with $2\times2$ kernel sizes and ${\rm stride=2}$ are inserted after the first two convolutional layers and are essential to make the CNN invariant to local translations of the relevant features in $gri$ image cutouts, while reducing the network parameters.
 Dropout regularization \citep{srivastava14} with a dropout rate of 0.5 is applied before the fully connected layers.
 This is an efficient regularization method that consists of randomly ignoring neurons during training in order to reduce overfitting on the training set and improve the CNN generalization.
-The output layer consists of a single neuron with sigmoid activation and results in a score, $p_{\rm CNN}$, in range $[0,1]$ which corresponds to the network lens/non-lens prediction\footnote{For uncalibrated networks, this score differs from the likelihood of correct classification.}.
+The output layer consists of a single neuron with sigmoid activation and results in a score, $p_{\rm CNN}$, in range $[0,1]$ which corresponds to the network lens or nonlens prediction\footnote{For uncalibrated networks, this score differs from the likelihood of correct classification.}.
 Our CNN with moderate depth is well suited for binary classification of small PS1 cutouts.